Brockport Helps Precision Optical Transceivers Soar to Success

-The College at Brockport and Precision Optical Transceivers have built a lasting relationship as partners in Start-Up NY, an initiative launched by Governor Andrew Cuomo in 2014 to accelerate entrepreneurialism and job creation across New York State.
+SUNY Brockport and Precision Optical Transceivers have built a lasting relationship as partners in Start-Up NY, an initiative launched by Governor Andrew Cuomo in 2014 to accelerate entrepreneurialism and job creation across New York State.
 Accepted companies partner with higher education institutions.

 Precision launched in the Village of Brockport in 2013 and joined Start-Up NY in 2015 by partnering with the College.
 Since then, the company has also partnered with the Rochester Institute of Technology.

 As business took off, Precision outgrew its space in the Village.
 With support from the Brockport Foundation, Start-Up NY approved its move to Eastman Business Park in August of 2017.